OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 ## Summary

-This was a quick look into how you can go back in time with Git.
-There is a lot more to learn from these resources, but this covers most of what we do with the OHI.
-Here is a workflow diagram summarizes what I covered in the blog and is a helpful reference for understanding how to move forwards and backwards in Git/GitHub.
+This was a quick look into how you can go back in time with Git and covers about 95% of the issues we encounter.

+The following diagram summarizes what I covered in this post and is a helpful reference for understanding how to move forwards and backwards in Git/GitHub.

 <br>